JRyan-123/van-rental-ui/README.md

 ## About the Project

-This project is a frontend UI template for a van rental service.
-It includes:

-- A landing/home page with assets and sections for showcasing vans and qoutes, services, etc.
-- Use of partials for reusable components (header, footer, etc.).
-- Designed to be responsive on different device sizes.

-The UI does **not** include backend functionality; it is focused on design and layout.
+This project demonstrates a modern van rental website interface focused on layout, responsiveness, and user experience.
+It includes a client-side pricing calculator that provides instant rental cost estimates using JavaScript.

+The pricing computation logic was assisted by ChatGPT.
+No backend or payment integration is included.

 ---

 ## Features

-- Responsive layout (desktop, tablet, mobile)
+- Fully responsive design (desktop, tablet, mobile)
-- Sectioned content: hero/banner, services, contact, etc.
+- Landing page with hero, services, and contact sections
+- Reusable UI components using partials
-- Clean navigation menu and footer component parts
+- Clean navigation and layout
-- Modular code structure with partials to avoid repetition
+- Frontend pricing calculator with real-time cost estimation

 ---